Soviet frigate Pytlivyy: Russian Navy service

 With the dissolution of the Soviet Union on 26 December 1991, Pytlivyy was transferred to the Russian Navy.
 The ship remained part of the Black Sea Fleet.
 On 7 September 1993, the vessel returned to the Yantar shipyard to be repaired.
 The process took little over three years before the ship was recommissioned and reentered service.
 On 31 March 1999, Pytlivy joined a Russian flotilla led by the cruisers Admiral Golovko and Kerch in a voyage through the Bosphorus into the Adriatic Sea.
 The voyage was preceded by significant diplomatic activity with Turkey to ensure the smooth passage of the warships from the Black Sea.
 This was a radical change in Russian naval capability.
 Previously, they had to rely on members of the Baltic Fleet serving in the Mediterranean Sea due to restrictions imposed by Turkey transiting the strait under the Montreux Convention.

 By 2001, Pytlivyy was one of the few Project 1135M ships still in service.
 Over the following years, the vessel was involved in several joint operations with other navies.
 On 22 May 2003, the vessel took part in the first INDRA exercise with the Indian Navy.
 11 July 2005 found the vessel in Naples, Italy, taking part in a two-day visit that included welcoming Italian Navy sailors onboard.
 On 15 September the following year, the vessel joined the NATO Operation Active Endeavour, undertaking anti-terrorist patrols in the Mediterranean Sea.
 The inclusion of a Russian vessel in a NATO operation was innovative, controversial, and brief, lasting one week.
 The operation involved the sharing of communication codes, operating procedures and other secret information that would normally be restricted to allies only, and would have been unheard of during the Cold War.
 It led to other similar collaborations between Russia and NATO over the following years.

 Subsequently taking part in the Russian intervention in the Syrian civil war, Pytlivyy remained as part of the Russian presence in the Mediterranean.
 The fleet, which included the battlecruiser Pyotr Velikiy, was ostensibly to protect Russian shipping from terrorism and piracy, and operated from a forward base in Tartus, Syria.
-The vessel remains in service as of 2021, operating between the Black and the Mediterranean Seas.
+Prior to the Russo-Ukraine War, the vessel remained in service, operating between the Black and the Mediterranean Seas.
+In 2024 it was reported that, in the face of the threat posed by Ukrainian drone and missile strikes, the frigate had re-deployed from its base in Crimea to somewhat greater safety of the eastern part of the Black Sea.